 How to Contact Organizations

-The best way to go about contacting a representative for Community Service is obviously through the provided contact information.
+The best way to go about contacting a representative for community service is through the provided contact information.
 Most times you will be provided with a phone number and an email.
-If you contact through phone, be prepared to state your name, what times you are available, and the reason why you are doing community service.
-In an email, you should provide the same information: your name, when you’re available, and why you are doing this service.
+If you contact through the phone, be prepared to state your name, what times you are available, and the reason why you are doing community service.
+In an email, you should provide the same information.
 Make sure you are friendly!